 Self-confidence is linked to almost every element involved in a happy and fulfilling life.
 I highlight five key rewards of self-confidence below.
 Understanding these benefits is an important first step toward living your best life with confidence.
-At the end of this post, I offer some actionable tips you can take to boost your confidence today.
-You might also want to check out my book, The Self-Confidence Workbook.

 The more confident you become, the more you’ll be able to calm the voice inside you that says, “I can’t do it.”
 You’ll be able to unhook from your thoughts and take action in line with your values.